spollack/AviForecastWS/region_definition/README.md

 3) edit and run KMLtoJSON.js

-4) edit and run trimDigits.js (optimize file size)
+4) edit and run trimDigits.js (to optimize file size)

 5) add to regions.json